 No Mud No Lotus Holistic Wellness Center and Yoga Studio is the labor of love and healing of owner Sandy Quattrociocchi.

 Her business features offerings that support mind, body and soul.
 These include yoga, fitness classes, reiki and other healing energy sessions, meditation, aromatherapy, custom herbal blending, workshops, and more.
-The center also includes a shop filled with a variety of locally made products from different vendors, such as essential oils, jewelry, concrete Buddha statues, herbal tea bends and natural remedies.
+The center also includes a shop filled with a variety of locally made products from different vendors, such as essential oils, jewelry, concrete Buddha statues (check contractors for remodeling projects from here), herbal tea bends and natural remedies.

 Quattrociocchi, of Westernville, is a registered yoga instructor, Reiki master and a certified aromatherapist.
 Her own experience with medical issues led her to practice yoga and pursue natural wellness methods.

 She strives to create an inclusive and welcoming environment at her wellness center.

 “Yoga is for every body,” she said.
 “It doesn’t matter if you can do the pose perfectly.
 It’s that you can come in and do the class.
 I think a lot of people are afraid of it because they see the pictures of the beautiful girl who is lean and toned, in the perfect pose.
 You don’t have to be that.”

 Once she retired from a career as a respiratory therapist with Bassett Medical Center, she redirected her attention towards the wellness center.